vianetz/hashover-next/README.md

 ## Purpose of this fork
 This repository is a complete refactoring of the [great original hashover-next](https://github.com/jacobwb/hashover-next) with the following goals:
-- Improve application security (by using a router, environment variables as secrets, adding separate `htdocs` folder, removing superglobals, dependency injection, etc.)
+- Improve application security
 - PHP 8 compatibility
-- Dependency management and autoloading with composer
-- Replace components with external libraries, e.g. Swiftmailer
+- Build static JavaScript files to allow using security hashes and better minification
 - Add application logging
 - Provide Docker container
 - Implement unit tests

+### Main Differences to Original
+- Dependency management and autoloading with composer
+- Uses a router
+- Added PSR-3 logger
+- Environment variables used as secrets instead of PHP classes
+- Separate `public` folder to remove file exposure
+- Removed superglobals
+- Used state-of-the-art patterns like dependency injection
+- Replaced components with external libraries, e.g. Swiftmailer
+- Integrated Latte HTML templating engine

 ## Status of refactoring
 Currently the base functionality has been refactored.
 All reworked code is in `src`.